kaidez/javascript-prototype-screencast/scripts/02-script.md

 And this is easy to do.
 Now I didn't give the properties in the setHomeOptions method a value, but I did give a value for all the properties in Blueprint function.

-So I have use slightly different syntax here to allow these properties to be overridden.
+So I have use slightly different syntax in this case to allow these properties to be overridden.
 So for the squareFeet property, I'll type this-dot-squarefeet...and I'll start off by setting it equal to what it would be if it was passed as a parameter...like we did when we used a key/value pair to set pool to true.

 So that code would be...opts.squareFeet, and this will override squareFeet's value...IF it's passed as a parameter.
-But of it's not, then I want the default value to be passed, so I'll use the OR operator again by adding it here, and then add this.squareFeet.
+But of it's not, then I want the default value I set previously to be passed, so I'll use the OR operator again by adding it here, and then add this.squareFeet.

 So to recap our code: the value this.squareFeet will be checked when the setHomeOptions method runs.
 If it's value was passed as a parameter, that value will be attached to opts.squareFeet, and it will override the default value.

-But it's optional to do that, so if it's NOT done, the OR operator kicks in, and it will just apply the default value, which is defined by this.squareFeet here.
+But it's optional to do that, so if it's NOT done, the OR operator kicks in, and it will just apply the previously-defined default value of this.squareFeet.

 And we still have the console.log statement, which returns all the properties to the browser console, so let's save and go back to the browser and refresh...